Kadyan25/clueso-clone-frontend/README.md

 - User signs up or logs in from the frontend → backend returns `{ user, token }`.
 - JWT is stored in a persisted Zustand store.
 - All API calls use `Authorization: Bearer <token>` headers.
+- `/sessions` shows a list of sessions that are **created by the Chrome extension**, not by a manual form.
-- `/sessions` and `/sessions/[id]` pages call the backend to manage sessions, feedback, and extension events.
+- `/sessions/[id]` shows details for a single session, including AI script, feedback, and extension events.
-- A client-only bridge component posts the JWT to `window` so the Chrome extension content script can copy it into `chrome.storage.local`.
+- A client-only `AuthExtensionBridge` component posts the JWT to `window`, and the content script copies it into `chrome.storage.local` so the extension can call backend APIs.

 ### Folder structure (simplified)

 app/
 layout.tsx # Root layout
-page.tsx # Landing or redirect page
+page.tsx # Landing / redirect page
-login/
-page.tsx # Login form
+login/page.tsx # Login form
-signup/
-page.tsx # Signup form
+signup/page.tsx # Signup form
-sessions/
-page.tsx # Sessions dashboard
+sessions/page.tsx # Sessions dashboard (list)
-[id]/
-page.tsx # Session detail view
+sessions/[id]/page.tsx # Session detail view

 components/
 AppHeader.tsx # Top header with title + user + logout
-SessionCard.tsx # Card used on /sessions (optional) AuthExtensionBridge.tsx # Sends JWT to window for the extension
+AuthExtensionBridge.tsx # Sends JWT to window for the extension

 lib/
-api.ts # All API helpers (auth, sessions, feedback, extension events) auth-store.ts # Zustand store for user + token
+api.ts # API helpers (auth, sessions, feedback) auth-store.ts # Zustand store for user + token

 styles/